top of page

 If you want more examples they are here .

 In July 2012, scientists at CERN's Large Hadron discovered the Higgs boson.
 Some thought that the Higgs could destroy the universe.
-Some think it did.
+Some believe it did.
 I remember watching a video where one physicist gave examples of how our universe has changed since the collision of particles led to the discovery.
 I honestly do not think that the discovery at CERN was the only time this happened.

 I think that we know very little.
 I often use the analogy of a fish in a fishbowl.
 What does the fish know about our reality?
 We are like the fish in this example.
 We can try to describe what’s out there.
 TRY.

 A coat of mine that was pink is now blue.
 A woman I did my undergraduate degree with says that she also did graduate school with me and was in a play with me.
 My memories of the play and graduate school do not include her at all.
-On Facebook, I even asked her why I don’t remember her being there?
-She is apparently best friends with someone I knew well.
+On Facebook, I even asked her why I don’t remember her being there.
+She is apparently best friends with someone I know well.
 He confirmed this by posting about her on Facebook.
 I was sure that I was losing my mind.
 I was relieved to know that science backs me up.
 I do feel that we can know things outside of science but in this case, for me, there was validation.
 Science was an elegant description.

 I woke up one morning thinking about how we stick to a reality.
 We observe or detect something in that reality and collapse the wave function:

 ‘In 1803, Thomas Young sent a beam of light through an opaque plate with two slits in it.
 Instead of seeing the expected two lines on the viewing screen, he saw several lines, as if two waves of light from the two slits had been interfering (overlapping) with each other.
 It was the beginning of quantum physics.
-Over the 20th and 21st centuries, it has been proven that not only light, but also individual elementary particles and even some molecules behave as waves – as if they were going through both slits at the same time.
+Over the 20th and 21st centuries, it has been proven that not only light but also individual elementary particles and even some molecules behave as waves – as if they were going through both slits at the same time.
 However, if you place a sensor at the slits that observes what exactly happens to the particle at that point, and which slit it finally ends up going through, then only two lines will appear on the projection screen, as if the fact of observation (indirect influence) collapses the wave function and the experiment subject behaves as a particle.’

-My feeling is that we could ‘stick’ for seconds, minutes, years etc. Time does not matter.
+My feeling is that we could ‘stick’ for seconds, minutes, years, etc. Time does not matter.

 So weird.
 So cool.